 These three collaborative and information-sharing programs are just a few of the structured sharing programs available to corporate America and other organizations.
 However, none of these can be effective unless the private sector gets involved and becomes more transparent by sharing cyber intrusion data.
 In addition, these programs provide a confidential mechanism for sharing sensitive information.
 With many companies unwilling to share information about breaches, cybersecurity leaders need to use their platform in the C-Suite and board meetings to champion these programs.

 In my time as a military intelligence officer, I was a member of several Threat Working Groups which involved multiple disciplines and functions that provided the larger group diverse perspectives.
-Our collaborative efforts always produced a more thorough product and a more refined course of action recommendation.
-This diversity of perspective will only enhance the security of corporate America and in-turn, America’s critical infrastructure.
+Our collaborative efforts always produced a more thorough product and a more refined course of an action recommendation.
+This diversity of perspective will only enhance the security of corporate America and in turn, America’s critical infrastructure.

 My suggestions are by no means a panacea, but I firmly believe a viable path to securing America’s critical infrastructure begins with increased sharing and coordination.